 These influencers are the ones who we know well through their social media platforms.
-Thousands and even millions of people follow them and they share content through a wide range of topics like health, workouts, cars, diet, travel, etc.
+Thousands and even millions of people follow them.
+They share content across a wide range of topics like health, workouts, cars, diet, travel, etc.

 How to work with them

 As with other influencers, you should find the ones who already have an established image on social media platforms.
 These people can work with your brand to create content that will complement your products or services.
 Once you’ve settled on who you want to work with, you can determine the type of content that you want them to promote.